joinednode/joinednode.github.io/docs/templates/slacknotify.md

 <br />
 This code will use the `Environment Variables` we entered earlier as `context.env.{key}` variables to connect to Slack, and then will use the `context.data.channel`, `context.data.text` and `context.data.username` to send the message we've passed to it.

-Once this has been setup, all you have to do is trigger a call to this task's unique URL with the variables of `channel`, `text` and `username` and it will trigger a Slack notification message being sent to the Slack channel specified in `channel`.
+Once this has been setup, all you have to do is trigger a call to this recipe's unique URL with the variables of `channel`, `text` and `username` and it will trigger a Slack notification message being sent to the Slack channel specified in `channel`.